 Self-limiting acquired disease can be caused by infections or medications.
 The most common infectious cause is parvovirus B19.
 Other infectious causes include infectious mononucleosis, viral hepatitis, malaria, respiratory infections, gastroenteritis, primary atypical pneumonia, and mumps.

 Certain medications exert a toxic effect on erythroid progenitor cells that is reversible once the medication is discontinued.
 Examples include phenytoin, carbamazepine, sodium valproate, azathioprine, chloramphenicol, sulphonamides, isoniazid, and procainamide.

 Chronic acquired disease is caused by autoimmune diseases (e.g., systemic lupus erythematosus, rheumatoid arthritis, dermatomyositis, polyarteritis nodosa, scleroderma), persistent infection (persistent parvovirus B19 infection in immunosuppressed patients, chronic active hepatitis), and thymomas.

 Congenital forms are produced by in-utero damage of erythroid progenitor cells.
 The cause is unknown.

 Drugs may cause anaemia through multiple mechanisms, including: immune-mediated or direct RBC haemolysis; interference with DNA synthesis; impaired absorption, metabolism, or action of important DNA synthesis co-factors; or a toxic effect on progenitor cells in the bone marrow.

 Haemolytic anaemia: common culprits include penicillin, methyldopa, levodopa, quinidines, cephalosporins, and some non-steroidal anti-inflammatory drugs (NSAIDs).

 Drugs that directly interfere with DNA synthesis include purine analogues (6-mercaptopurine, tioguanine, aciclovir), pyrimidine analogues (5-fluorouracil, azacitidine, zidovudine), and ribonucleotide reductase inhibitors (hydroxycarbamide, cytarabine arabinoside).

 Drugs and chemicals that produce a toxic effect on a range of progenitor cells, include benzene, chloramphenicol, penicillamine, and gold.

 Drugs that produce a toxic effect on erythroid progenitor cells, producing pure red cell aplasia, include anti-epileptic medications (phenytoin, carbamazepine, sodium valproate), azathioprine, chloramphenicol (which can also cause aplastic anaemia), sulfonamides, isoniazid, and procainamide.

-Drugs that inhibit erythroid stimulation and suppress erythropoetin production include ACE inhibitors and angiotensin-II receptor blockers.
+Drugs that inhibit erythroid stimulation and suppress erythropoietin production include ACE inhibitors and angiotensin-II receptor blockers.

 Radiation exposure can produce a pancytopenia.

-Occurs after occupational or home exposure to lead.
+Occupational or home exposure.
 Anaemia can occur because lead competes with zinc, an important co-factor in haem synthesis.
 Some patients also have a concurrent iron deficiency anaemia.